 Your supply chain must be spatially aware at all times.
 What that simply means is your replenishment engine needs to know exactly how much space is available on your shelf.

 It's not the same as having your range connected to your space.
 In that case, it's focusing on your range that fills your drops.
 And so you send the planogram off to be implemented.

 But what you haven't done is you haven't told your replenishment engine that the space allocations might have changed from one facing to three facings.

-For inventory control, it's important that all your systems are talking to each other.
+For inventory control, all your systems must be talking to each other.

 LET DOTACTIV HELP YOU BRING YOU CATEGORY PLANS TO LIFE

 Increase your revenue by between 5% and 30% by giving your products data-driven space allocations and applying consistent merchandising principles across your stores.